Sexual Orientation Discrimination

 Madia Law Represents Victims of Sexual Orientation Discrimination at Work

 Discrimination based on sexual orientation can also be more subtle.
 It occurs when managers or supervisors favor other, similarly situated employees for promotions, raises, or other work benefits just because they happen to be heterosexual.
 Employers may even go so far as to terminate employees or force them to quit based on their sexual orientation.
-This behavior is illegal in Minnesota, and you don’t have to tolerate it.
+This behavior is illegal in Minnesota and Wisconsin, and you don’t have to tolerate it.

 You May Be Entitled to Lost Wages, Emotional Distress Compensation, and Attorney Fees